apache/spark/.github/PULL_REQUEST_TEMPLATE.md

-Dear Airflow maintainers,

-Please accept this PR.
-I understand that it will not be reviewed until I have checked off all the steps below!
+Make sure you have checked _all_ steps below.

 ### JIRA
 - [ ] My PR addresses the following [Airflow JIRA](https://issues.apache.org/jira/browse/AIRFLOW/) issues and references them in the PR title.
 For example, "[AIRFLOW-XXX] My Airflow PR"